Car Insurance for International Drivers: Foreign License Coverage in the US

 Pincher's Pro Tip

-Request a letter of experience from your home country's insurer showing your claims-free history.
-Some US insurers — especially for Canadian drivers — may use this to reduce your 'new driver' rate.
+Request a letter of experience from your home country's insurer showing your claims-free history — translated into English if necessary.
+Some US insurers may use at least 6 months of documented overseas coverage to reduce your 'new driver' rate, potentially saving $90 or more per year.

 Trusted by Thousands